Gobi Musallam Recipe (Whole Roasted Cauliflower Curry)

 Ingredients

-Cauliflower – This recipe uses an entire cauliflower head.
-It is blanched, shallow fried, and then added to the gravy.
+- Cauliflower – This recipe uses an entire cauliflower head.
+It is blanched, shallow-fried, and then added to the gravy.
 Select a small or medium-sized cauliflower head.
+The whole cauliflower makes it unique, but if you prefer not to use whole cauliflower, you can cut it into florets and add them to the makhani sauce.

-I prefer to use Kashmiri red chili powder, as it adds a nice red color to the gravy without making it too spicy.
-You can also add in regular red chili powder, but then add only 1 teaspoon of it.
+- Spice Powders – To add a little more color and flavor, I used basic spice powders such as coriander powder, Kashmiri red chili powder, garam masala, turmeric powder, and Roasted Cumin Powder.
+I prefer Kashmiri red chili powder, which adds a nice red color to the gravy without making it too spicy.
+You can also add regular red chili powder, but then add only 1 tsp.

 How To Make Gobi Musallam